ellisonm1970/hello-world/README.md

 # hello-world
 Test repository for GitHub

-This is an example README file to test how GitHub works.
+Corrected capitalization error in README file.
 Don't know what else to say at this time.